HPNet: Deep Primitive Segmentation Using Hybrid Representations: Our Method

-The second stage optimizes the hyper-parameters of HPNet, including those used in defining the spectral modules and those used in defining the entropy terms (Equation~\ref{Eq:Entropy:Fl}).
-Since the total number of parameters is small, we use the established finite-difference approach for hyper-parameter optimization from Song et al.~\cite{SongSH20}.
+The second stage optimizes the hyperparameters of HPNet, including those used in defining the spectral modules and those used in defining the entropy terms (Equation~\ref{Eq:Entropy:Fl}).
+Since the total number of parameters is small, we use the established finite-difference approach for hyperparameter optimization from Song et al.~\cite{SongSH20}.
 This is done by optimizing the embedding loss on a validation dataset.
-Given the current hyper-parameters, we compute the numerical gradient by sampling neighboring hyper-parameter configurations.
+Given the current hyperparameters, we compute the numerical gradient by sampling neighboring hyperparameter configurations.
 The best-fitting linear function gives the numerical gradient.
 We then apply a backtracking line search to determine the step-size.
 This gradient descent procedure terminates when the step size is smaller than $10^{-3}$, which typically occurs within 10-30 iterations.